-3.1 Treasury management is the management of the Council's cash flows, borrowing and investments, and the associated risks.
+- 3.1 Treasury management is the management of the Council's cash flows, borrowing and investments, and the associated risks.
 The Council borrows and invests substantial sums of money and is therefore exposed to financial risks including the loss of invested funds and the revenue effect of changing interest rates.
-The successful identification, monitoring and control of financial risk are therefore central to the Council's prudent financial management.

-3.2 Investments held for service purposes or for commercial profit are considered in the Capital Strategy report, approved by Finance Council in February 2019.
+The successful identification, monitoring and control of financial risk are therefore central to the Council's prudent financial management. - 3.2 Investments held for service purposes or for commercial profit are considered in the Capital Strategy report, approved by Finance Council in February 2020.

-4. RATIONALE

-4.1 The Council is required to approve a Treasury Management Strategy before the start of each financial year.
-It must also set Treasury and Prudential Indicators and a policy for determining a "prudent" level of Minimum Revenue Provision for repayment of debt which is consistent with the Council's Medium Term Financial Strategy (MTFS).Treasury Management Strategy.
+4. RATIONALE 4.1 The Council is required to approve a Treasury Management Strategy before the start of each financial year.
+It must also set Treasury and Prudential Indicators and a policy for determining a

+Council's Medium Term Financial Strategy (MTFS).